-As Senior Consultant, Operations, Nick has oversight for finance, operations, IT and talent management.
-In this role he is responsible…
+As Vice President of Talent and Operations., Nick has oversight for finance, operations, IT and talent management.
+In this role…

-As Senior Consultant, Operations, Nick has oversight for finance, operations, IT and talent management.
+As Vice President of Talent and Operations., Nick has oversight for finance, operations, IT and talent management.
 In this role he is responsible for ensuring all of the non-program functions are aligned and support our programs and our fellows.
 Nick has two decades of management experience, with the last twelve in the non-profit sector serving as chief fundraiser for the San Francisco Foundation and as COO for Tides Foundation and Schwab Charitable.

 Nick holds a B.S. in Applied Economics from the University of San Francisco and holds a Chartered Advisor in Philanthropy from the American College.